yerinsmgmt/markdowns/files.md

 Applying for the Full-Stack Engineer (Back-End Leaning) role.

+I'm Yerins Abraham.
 Voice is where I started with real-time AI: I built a voice agent in Python on Pipecat with AWS Nova Sonic, and shipped the support platform around it, ticketing, routing, CSAT, analytics, so the agent's output feeds a real operational system rather than a demo.
 Backend for a live product at scale